tc39/proposals/README.md

 [ECMAScript Internationalization API Specification](ecma402/README.md) proposals

-See also [How We Work](https://github.com/tc39/how-we-work) for specific guidance on how proposals advance.
+See also: [How We Work](https://github.com/tc39/how-we-work) for guidance on how proposals advance.

 ## Contributing new proposals